College & University Fundraising Ideas

 - Crowdfunding or peer-to-peer fundraising campaigns (P2P campaigns)

+So how do you select the best university fundraising strategy?
 Be sure to consider the following items when selecting a university fundraising idea or campaign.

 Identify your Audience

 One important question to ask when planning any fundraiser is identifying your target audience.
-For university and college fundraisers, this is usually one of the easier questions to answer, as the audience is typically the college’s students.
-And, whether they are current students or alumni, they all have one thing in common, dedication to the university.
+For university and college fundraisers, this is usually one of the easier questions to answer, as the audience is typically the college’s students and faculty.
+And, whether they are current students or alumni, they have one thing in common, dedication to the university.
 If you plan to sell merchandise, think about branded and one-of-a-kind offerings—such as annual calendars with highlights from the school year.
 Selling university-related objects like logo-emblazoned hats and shirts are always easy to produce and popular with alumni and students alike.
 Planning fun networking events where university students, faculty, and alumni can mingle while supporting a great cause are also usually highly successful.

 Review your Budget and Available Resources

 Successful fundraising events hinge on the recruitment and action of a strong leadership team.
-Ideally, your team should be comprised of individuals with diverse skills and talents that share a common interest in the institutional advancement.
+Ideally, your team should be comprised of individuals with diverse skills and talents that share a common interest in institutional advancement.
 In addition, working smart at this stage of the game requires delegation.

 Time is of the Essence for College Fundraising